torgeir/cljs-workshop/readme.md

+# Generative art playground

-# Generative art playground, using ClojureScript with repl and hot reloading support
+A ClojureScript generative art playground, with a repl and hot reloading support.

 ## Install